 Q: Can I check if my Mac has been compromised?

 Yes, partially.
 Open Activity Monitor (Applications > Utilities) and look for processes you don't recognise.
 Search online for any unfamiliar process name.
 XProtect scans automatically, but you can manually scan with `softwareupdate -l` in Terminal to check for pending security updates.
 If you suspect compromise (unexpected network activity, apps installing themselves, repeated crashes), bring your Mac in.
 We'll run a full security audit from R599 and advise on next steps.
-No Fix No Fee covers the diagnostic phase.
+From R599 assessment covers the diagnostic phase.

 Q: What happens if I forget my FileVault recovery key?